dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

 Some other documents in no particular order:
   - [A nice clear SPARKFUN tutorial on gyros](https://learn.sparkfun.com/tutorials/gyroscope/all).
   - [MPU6050 overview](https://mjwhite8119.github.io/Robots/mpu6050).

+#### Checkoff

+ - You should implement the `todo` parts of `code/mpu-6050.c` and make sure that both `driver-accel.c` and `driver-gyro.c` give reasonable answers.

+ - Implement some kind of extension.
+A cool one that Joseph and Yash did last year was doing the step counter.
+A standard useful one would be to add interrupts and put the readings in a circular queue.

 ---------------------------------------------------------------------------
 ### Incomplete cheat sheet of page numbers.